Effective Model Pruning: Measure The Redundancy of Model Components: Experiment Details

 \section{Experiment Details}

 In this section, we provide the experimental details corresponding to Section~\ref{EXPeriment}.
-To further demonstrate that EMP is a context-agnostic pruning method, we additionally evaluate loss change and gradient saliency pruning mehtods on VGG16.
+To further demonstrate that EMP is a context-agnostic pruning method, we additionally evaluate loss change and gradient saliency pruning method on VGG16.